rnmods/.github/.github/ISSUE_TEMPLATE/bug_report.md

 Before submitting a new issue, please:

-- Test using the latest release of the library in a React Native project, as maybe your bug has been already fixed.
+- Test using the latest release of the library, as maybe your bug has been already fixed.
 - Check for possible duplicate issues, with possible answers.

 Still ready?
 Fill the template. 👇